luxluth/seekr/README.md

 ## Contributing

-You can contribute to the project in two ways :
+You can contribute to the project in several ways:

 - Translating the app via the [./locales/app.yml](./locales/app.yml) file
 - Adding new functionalities to improve the tool
+- Suggesting new widgets for plugins to use